maraby777/spotify-api-testing-postman/README.md

 A hands-on, exploratory + automated API testing project using [Spotify’s Web API](https://developer.spotify.com/documentation/web-api).
 Inspired by the Rapid Software Testing mindset — part journal, part workshop.

-> 👩‍💻 Created by a QA engineer, for QA engineers.
-This is not just another tutorial — it's a field report.
+👩‍💻 Created by a QA engineer, for QA engineers.
+This is not just another tutorial, it's a field report.

 ---